Garden Design Trends for 2018

 As solar powered garden lights have become more and more advanced, there has been a noticeable rise in the popularity of garden lighting.
 Not too long ago it was rare to see a garden lit up at night, whereas now it is much more common.
 Garden lighting is much more affordable now and comes in a wide range of options, from solar power fairy lights to heavy-duty lanterns, there is a lighting style out there for anyone.
 However, if you are looking at what designers are doing this year then you will notice a big trend in soft, warm fairy lights gently draped around large trees, carefully dangling down towards the ground.
 By lighting up trees in your garden instead of manmade items you are making nature your centrepiece.
 Instantly attracting the eyes and setting the tone of the garden.
 A softly lit tree is inviting, cosy and warm, perfect when used near your outdoor seating.

-Another big garden trend this year is the use of outdoor fire bowls.
+A big garden trend this year is the use of outdoor fire bowls.
 When it comes to lighting your garden area you can’t beat the light that comes from a real fire, but for most of us, a fire in the garden isn’t practical.
 This is where Indian fire bowls come in.
 These beautifully crafted and authentic items are the perfect size for any type of garden, large or small, and provide unrivalled warm lighting that is guaranteed to highlight your gardens natural beauty.
 Designers are using these much more this year and it’s clear to see why, as they can be used for cooking, heating, cooling and lighting.
 Both stylish and useful, Indian fire bowls are a big trend for 2018.

 Another popular garden lighting trend is the always elegant and constantly stylish candlelit lantern.
 Whether you prefer the Moroccan style or a more vintage design, a candlelit lantern can create a wonderful sense of romantic calm which would suit any type of garden.
 Use just one or two to create the Scandinavian style or use them to light up your path, either way a lantern might be small in size but its style is felt throughout the entire outdoor space.